-SUFMO's employees serve the main campus, the School of Medicine, and the Hopkins Marine Station.
-The Fire Extinguisher Technicians provide fire extinguisher services for the university and the SLAC National Accelerator Laboratory.
-The below ongoing training programs have been suspended during the Shelter-In-Place orders by the SCC Public Health Office but will resume when authorized.
+SUFMO's employees serve the main campus, the School of Medicine, the Hopkins Marine Station, and specific services for the SLAC National Accellerator Laboratory.

-• Fire extinguisher training is available quarterly, free of charge, to all faculty, staff, and students.
-Additionally, SUFMO provides Resident and Community Assistants with extinguisher training annually, and provides training for residential, dining, custodial, and facilities staff.
+- Fire extinguisher training is available quarterly, free of charge, to all faculty, staff, and students.
+Additionally, SUFMO provides Resident and Community Assistants with extinguisher training annually, and provides training for residential, dining, custodial, and facilities staff. - Student housing evacuation drills are scheduled during the Autumn Quarter. - Buildings are inspected annually by either SUFMO staff or the local jurisdiction. - Fire protection systems and extinguishers are inspected, tested, and maintained at intervals - FIRE TRUCK HOUSE